What we know about the search for escaped Pennsylvania inmate Danelo Cavalcante

 A manhunt involving hundreds of law enforcement officers, drones, helicopters and K-9 units has been expanding since Cavalcante's disappearance.

-Cavalcante has been spotted six times since his escape, most recently on Tuesday night, when he disappeared into the woods behind a residential area.
+Police have confirmed six sightings of Cavalcante since his escape.
+The most recent occurred on Tuesday night, when he walked into the woods behind a residential area in the Pennsbury Township.

 The night before, a trail surveillance camera captured him twice walking through Longwood Gardens, a botanical center located about three miles away from the prison.
 At that point, he was carrying a duffel bag and a hoodie.

-Police believe Cavalcante may have entered the home of Pocopson, Penn., resident Ryan Drummond late Friday.
+Pocopson, Penn., resident Ryan Drummond told several media outlets that he believed Cavalcante entered his home late Friday.

 Drummond, who said his wife and kids are trying to balance a busy life of work and school, said his home's French doors had a broken lock, and that Cavalcante may have overheard a conversation about that lock as the family was checking doors that evening.